Talk About Fish

 Archerfishes

-Archerfishes and rifflefishes are the common names used for the Toxotidae family.
-They are distributed from India to the Philippines, Australia and Polynesia.
-They are recognized by having moderately deep and compressed body, large eyes, dorsal fin located towards the posterior end of body, and moderately large and protractile mouth.
+Archerfishes and riflefishes are the common names used for the Toxotidae family.
+These fish are fascinating due to their unique adaptations and behaviors.
+Distributed from India to the Philippines, Australia, and Polynesia, they are recognized by their moderately deep, compressed bodies, large eyes, dorsal fin positioned towards the rear of the body, and a moderately large, protractile mouth.

 There is only one genus and about 7 species worldwide.
 Malaysian is represented by 3 species.